 ALIC and its life insurance subsidiaries prepare their statutory-basis financial statements in conformity with accounting practices prescribed or permitted by the insurance department of the applicable state of domicile.
 Statutory surplus is a measure that is often used as a basis for determining dividend paying capacity, operating leverage and premium growth capacity, and it is also reviewed by rating agencies in determining their ratings.
-As of December 31, 2017, ALIC's statutory surplus was \$3.41 billion compared to \$3.05 billion as of December 31, 2016.
+As of December 31, 2018, ALIC's statutory surplus was \$3.47 billion compared to \$3.41 billion as of December 31, 2017.

 The National Association of Insurance Commissioners ("NAIC") has developed financial relationships or tests known as the Insurance Regulatory Information System to assist state insurance regulators in monitoring the financial condition of insurance companies and identifying companies that require special attention or actions by state insurance regulators.
 The NAIC analyzes financial data provided by insurance companies using prescribed ratios, each with defined "usual ranges".
 Additional regulatory scrutiny may occur if a company's ratios fall outside the usual ranges for four or more of the ratios.
-The ratios of our insurance companies are within these ranges.
+None of the insurance companies had more than two ratios outside of the usual ranges.